Best Foods for Muscle Building

 - ½ cooked tofu - 8g

 - 3 oz lean ground beef - 22g

 - 3 oz lean skinless chicken - 26g

 - 1 oz dry or ½ cup cooked grain - 3g

 - 1 cup raw or ½ cup cooked veggies - 2g

 Carbohydrates are also important for muscle building.
-Your body converts carbohydrates into glycogen, the fuel for your muscles.
+Your body converts carbohydrates into glycogen, which is fuel for your muscles.
 If you are strength training twice a week, you should get around half of your daily caloric intake from carbohydrates.
 This is not to say you are free to eat as much bread as you want.
-Rather, choose carbs that are good for your body too such as whole grains, fruits and vegetables, and low-fat dairy.11 Brown rice is a great carb to add to your meal repertoire.
-It takes longer for your body to digest it, providing your body with longer-lasting energy.
+Rather, choose carbs that are good for your body such as whole grains, fruits, vegetables, and low-fat dairy.11 Brown rice is a great carb to add to your diet.
+It takes longer for your body to digest it, providing you with longer-lasting energy.
 Cantaloupe, on the other hand, is a fast-digesting carb and is good to eat right after a workout to provide your body with some needed quick energy.12

 Another important part of your daily diet for muscle building is the fats found in your food.
-Fats supply your muscles with energy while exercising and should constitute 20 to 35 percent of your daily caloric intake.
-Fats often have a negative connotation, however, there are heart healthy fats.
-Use Extra Virgin olive oil when cooking.
-Grab a handful of walnuts, almonds, or pistachios when you get to the afternoon snacking hour.
-Add some avocado to your salad or pair it with some grilled chicken.
-Finally, fish like salmon, halibut, mackerel, and albacore tuna are great sources of heart-healthy fats.13
+Fats supply your muscles with energy, and should constitute 20 to 35 percent of your daily caloric intake.
+Fats often have a negative connotation, however, there are heart healthy fats like extra virgin olive oil, walnuts, almonds, pistachios, avocado, and fish like salmon, halibut, mackerel, and albacore tuna.13

 It is always important to monitor your serving sizes to make sure you are not eating more than the recommended amounts of any one food group.14